 Tax Equivalent Yield Chart

 Here’s a cheat sheet of the taxable equivalent yield based on each marginal tax bracket.
-It is based on the federal income tax only.
-It does not include state taxes.
+It’s based on the federal income tax only.
+It does not include state income tax.

 |Tax Free Yield||Tax Equivalent Yield per Marginal Tax Rate|